MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 In the preceding section, we attached the debugger to server-side Node.js code.
 To attach the debugger and hit breakpoints in client-side React code, the Visual Studio debugger needs help to identify the correct process.
 Here is one way to enable this.

 > [!TIP]
-> Once you attach to the process the first time by following these steps, you can quickly re-attach to the same process in Visual Studio 2017 by choosing **Debug** > **Reattach to Process**.
+> Once you attach to the process the first time by following these steps, you can quickly reattach to the same process in Visual Studio 2017 by choosing **Debug** > **Reattach to Process**.

 1. Close all Chrome windows.